moorepants/dissertation/physicalparameters.rst

    experiments.

-The physical phenomenon observed corresponding to data sets such as these occured when the bicycle frame or fork was perturbed torsionally.
+The physical phenomenon observed corresponding to data sets such as these occurred when the bicycle frame or fork was perturbed torsionally.
 After set into motion the torsional motion dampened and a longitudinal swinging motion increased.
 The motions alternated back and forth with neither ever reaching zero.
 The frequencies of these motions were very close to one another and it is